zoneofabi/loginsystem/ReadMe.txt

 This will set up the tables needed to run the app.
 You are now ready to run the app.

+You can access it by this URL: http://localhost/loginsystem/

 The app will let you create a new account, and then validate that account, and then login with it.